westonkl/InterviewPrep/README.md

 - Stability under changing requirements

 ## SOLID
+> Five design principles intended to make software designs more understandable, flexible, and maintainable

 ### Single Responsibility Principle (SRP)
 This principle states that there should never be more than one reason for a class to change.
 This means that you should design your classes in such a way that each class should have a single purpose.